Heydon/inclusive-design-checklist/README.md

 - [ ] Use data tables (`<table>`) for data, not layout
 - [ ] Make scrollable elements focusable for keyboard users
 - [ ] Do not rely on color for differentation of visual elements
-- [ ] Honor special device contexts, such as Windows High Contrast Mode
 - [ ] Use the same design patterns to solve the same problems
 - [ ] Ensure keyboard focus order matches visual layout
 - [ ] Lazy load large image assets